 How do you choose one rod from another?
-Let's assume for the moment that you are going down to your local discount store, such as WalMart.
+Let's assume that you are going down to your local discount store, such as Wal-Mart.
 There you see a large selection to pick from.
 Your first decision is will the rod be spinning or baitcasting.
 What length do you want?
 What power do you require?
 And what type of grip do you prefer?
 How many line guides does the rod have?
 Does the rod have the proper action?
-And finally what presentation will you use the rod for primarily?
-You say to yourself: "So what does all this have to do with buying a rod for bassfishing?"
+And finally, what presentation will you use the rod for primarily?
+You say to yourself: "So what does all this have to do with buying a rod for bass fishing?"

 Guess what!
-Everything, that's right I said everything.
+Everything, that's right, I said everything.
 Because all of these questions relate to how a rod will react when fished.
-Now I have observed people looking at different rods in a store, with no idea as to what they are looking at or for.
-They seem to pick a rod more for how it looks, rather than how it might fish.
-So let's examine the different types of rods used for Bassfishing today.
+Now I have observed people looking at different rods in a store with no idea what they are looking for.
+They seem to pick a rod more for its appearance than how it might fish.
+So let's examine the different types of rods used for Bass fishing today.

 The first rod can be used for several applications: Blade, Spoon, or a soft Stickbait rod.
 This rod should be made of standard or intermediate Modulus graphite.
-It should be a six foot casting rod with a fast action, in the medium to heavy power range.
+It should be a six-foot casting rod with fast action in the medium to heavy power range.
 It should have six eyes in addition to the tip.
-Of course it would have your choice of grip material.
+Of course, it would have your choice of the grip material.

 The next rod we will look at is the "Heavy Cover" rod: Primarily used for flipping and pitching.
 This rod is made from High Modulus graphite such as IM6.
-It is a seven foot casting rod with fast to extra fast action and heavy power.
-It goes without saying that any quality rod will have a guide for each foot of length plus the tip.
+It is a seven-foot casting rod with fast to extra-fast action and heavy power.
+Any quality rod will have a guide for each foot of length plus the tip.

-What's next, Oh yea the Carolina Rig rod: This is also a High Modulus Rod six foot six inches to seven feet long.
-It can be either casting or spinning with fast action and medium to heavy power.
+What's next?
+Oh yea, the Carolina Rig rod: This is also a High Modulus Rod six foot six inches to seven feet long.
+It can be casting or spinning with fast action and medium to heavy power.

 Then there is the "Crankbait" or "Balsa wood Stickbait" rod: This rod is ideally made of fiberglass or at least a composite.
 Just ask David Fritts what he uses.
 It is either a casting or spinning rod, six foot six inches to seven feet long.
 It has a moderate action with medium power.

 Now comes the good ole "Topwater" rod: This also is a fiberglass or composite rod.
-The reason being is that fiberglass and composites are softer and therefore more giving when you set the hook.
+The reason is that fiberglass and composites are softer and therefore more giving when you set the hook.
 And who hasn't jerked the lure out of a fish's mouth before?
-The Topwater rod is a five foot six inch to six foot casting rod of moderate action with medium power.
+The Topwater rod is a six-inch to six-foot casting rod of moderate action with medium power.

-Oh boy one of my favorites: The "Spinnerbait" rod.
-Now the spinnerbait rod is a six foot composite blank in either spinning or casting, although casting is preferred.
-The rod should have moderate action with meduim power.
+Oh boy, one of my favorites: The "Spinnerbait" rod.
+Although casting is preferred, the spinnerbait rod is a six-foot composite blank in either spinning or casting blankblank in either spinning or casting.
+The rod should have moderate action with medium power.

-Anyone out there doing any smallmouth fishing?
-Well here's a rod for you: The "Grub" rod.
-Now the Grub rod is a six foot long graphite blank and uses a spinning reel.
-It has fast action and meduim power.
+Is anyone out there doing any smallmouth fishing?
+Here's a rod for you: The "Grub" rod.
+The Grub rod is a six-foot-long graphite blank and uses a spinning reel.
+It has fast action and medium power.

 So there you are.
-Now when you go looking for that new fishing rod at least you will know what to look for in a rod.
-Now these are not trade secrets that I am giving away.
-But rather knowledge, the knowledge that every bassfisherman, or woman should possess.
+When you go looking for that new fishing rod, you will know what to look for in a rod.
+Now, these do not trade secrets that I am giving away.
+But rather knowledge, the knowledge that every bass fisherman or woman should possess.
 But after all, the fishing rod is nothing more than an extension of your arm.
-It is a tool, and given the proper tools it will make you a better fisherman.
+It is a tool, and it will make you a better fisherman given the proper tools.